im-naren/Simba/privacy-policy.md

 ## Third-Party Services

-nTabManager does not integrate with, connect to, or use any third-party services, analytics, or tracking tools.
+Simba does not integrate with, connect to, or use any third-party services, analytics, or tracking tools.

 ## Changes to Privacy Policy